Hreflang Checker

 What is an hreflang tag?

-Hreflang is an HTML attribute that tells Google which language and region a page targets.
-It helps search engines serve the correct language version to the right users and prevents duplicate content issues across international versions.
+Hreflang is a <link> attribute placed in the HTML <head> that tells Google which language and region each page version targets.
+Google uses it to serve the correct language version to users in different countries, preventing duplicate content penalties across multilingual sites.